 - higher education in small Gulf States (Watson);

-- patterns of power and justice in secondary education in Trinidad and Tobago (Mills);
+- patterns of power and inequity in selection for secondary schooling in Trinidad and Tobago (Mills)

 - pupil recruitment and retention in the Turks & Caicos Islands (Fulford B);